Wolfy18/brandguard-qr/readme.txt

 8. Email view that includes a tokenized product.
 9. Tokenized Product View Blockchain Section
 10. New Product View Blockchain Section
+11. Mint products in bulks from the product list view
+12. Bakrypt launchpad view with multiple assets/products

 == Changelog ==